Scientific Name

 How to Grow and Care

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the Sedum plant started there.
-They will send out roots from wherever the stem is touching the ground and root itself.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to get the Sedum plant started there.
+They will send out roots from wherever the stem touches the ground and root itself.
 If you would like to ensure further that the plant will start there, you can add a very thin covering of soil over the plant.
-You can break off one of the stems for taller Sedum varieties and push it into the ground where you would like to grow it.
+You can break off one of the stems for taller Sedum varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 See more at How to Grow and Care for Sedum.